Health Creation Alliance

-The Health Creation Alliance is an independent leadership body representing progressive providers of care outside hospital.
-Neither professional body nor trade union, it is a fresh, open-minded and patient-centred organisation, bringing together a community of more than 10,000 passionate individuals and organisations across primary care who believe innovation, connections and integration are key to the sustainability of a health service that remains free to all at the point of need.
+The Health Creation Alliance, formerly the NHS Alliance, is an independent leadership body representing progressive providers of care outside hospitals.
+It is neither a professional body nor a trade union.

 Known as the New NHS Alliance before 2021, the Health Creation Alliance focuses on health creation, championing the '3Cs' of control, contact, and communication.

 It represents all providers of primary care including general practice; community eye, hearing and foot care; community pharmacy; dentistry and physiotherapy; and out-of-hours and emergency services.
 The Health Creation Alliance also represents determinants of health outcomes like housing organisations or those with an interest in maintaining good health such as local authorities and health and wellbeing boards.

 An early exponent of clinical commissioning groups, the Health Creation Alliance now works closely with providers and communities to identify and share the solutions needed to sustain the NHS.
 It also focuses on providing practical support to help drive the innovation it endorses.

-The Health Creation Alliance works with a number of strategic partners with whom it co-produces and delivers important think and action papers, reports, programmes and summits.
+The Health Creation Alliance works with several strategic partners with whom it co-produces and delivers important think and action papers, reports, programmes and summits.